-To address the physical meaning of the parameter $\epsilon$ we consider the continuous limit of eq. (\ref{eq:conteq}), which can be obtained by recalling that the position $x$ is measured in terms of the fundamental length $(\Delta x)$ through the relation $x = (\Delta x) j$ \cite{weiss1994aspects}.
-Now, taking $(\Delta x)\rightarrow 0 $, we can expand the wave function in Taylor series as
+Now, we consider the continuous limit of eq.(\ref{eq:conteq}), which can be obtained by recalling that the position $x$ is measured in terms of the fundamental length $(\Delta x)$ through the relation $x = (\Delta x) j$ \cite{weiss1994aspects}.
+Then, taking $(\Delta x)\rightarrow 0 $, we can expand the wave function in a Taylor series as